Partitions/Queues and Time Limits

 All other resource requirements like projected runtime and memory consumption will be adequately attributed to suitable node types and sections.

-Resources | Section | Node range | Details |
+Resource | Section | Node Hostnames | Details |

 avx512 | MPI |

-mpsc ,mpsd
+mpsc mpsd

 |